agarwaltannnu/Sales-and-Revenue-Analysis-using-SQL/README.md

 # Sales & Revenue Analysis using SQL (MySQL)

-A SQL-based business analysis project on a simulated Indian retail company's sales data — 1,000 orders across 2 fiscal years (2022–2023), covering multiple product categories, customer segments, and regions.
-Built to practice writing real analytical SQL queries that a finance or business analyst would actually use.
+This project analyzes the sales performance of a simulated Indian retail company using SQL and Microsoft Excel.
+Based on 1,000 customer orders spanning FY2022–FY2023, the project explores revenue trends, profitability, customer segments, regional performance, and sales growth through business-oriented SQL queries and interactive dashboard visualizations.

 ## Dataset